marcelledantas/marcelledantas/README.md

 <br>

-I am FullStack Developer From Brazil 🇧🇷. 👋
+I work as a fullstack developer in Brazil 🇧🇷. 👋

 Constantly learning how to develop Software.
-I had the opportunity to work in Java Spring Boot projects using MVC Architecture and Angular on Front-End.
+I have the opportunity to work in Java Spring Boot projects using MVC Architecture and Angular on Front-End.
 Currently, I am an undergraduate pursuing my bachelor's in Computer Engineering \o/
 <br>